 The Board reserves the right to revise any part of this RFP at any time prior to the deadline for submission.
 The Board will post any changes to its website.

-Notice of Intent to Respond: Applicants are encouraged to notify the Board of their intent to respond to this RFP by sending an email with a subject of “Intent to Respond: RFP – Act 71 Construction – Town/CUD” to vcbb@vermont.gov.
-The Notice to Respond must provide full contact info and information on the proposed service area (town or Communications Union District) to which the applicant will be proposing a Universal Service Plan.
-At the Applicants discretion, the Applicant may also submit the Eligible Screening Pre-Proposal at this time.
+Notice of Intent to Respond: Applicants are encouraged to notify the Board of their intent to respond to this RFP by sending an email with a subject of “Intent to Respond: RFP – Act 71 Construction – Town/CUD“to vcbb@vermont.gov.
+The Notice to Respond must provide full contact info and information on the proposed service area (town or Communications Union District) to which the Applicant will be proposing a Universal Service Plan.
+At the Applicant’s discretion, the Applicant may also submit the Eligible Screening Pre-Proposal at this time in lieu of the Notice of Intent.

 Questions: Upon submission of Notice of Intent, the Applicant is permitted to post questions related to the RFP.
 The questions will be posted to the VCBB website.
 It is the obligation of Applicants to check the Board’s website for updates and changes.

 Proposal Submission: Proposals will be accepted on a rolling basis.
 Eligibility decisions will be made by the Staff within five (5) business days.
-Review of invited proposal will be made at a future Vermont Community Broadband Board Meeting.
+Review of an invited proposal will be made at a future Vermont Community Broadband Board Meeting.
 Proposals should be sent via email to vcbb@vermont.gov in PDF format.
 Upon invitation for a Full Proposals, Applicants may be provided with a unique login to be used for uploading High Levels Design and mapping data.
 It is the responsibility of the Applicant to assure delivery of proposal(s) on or before the due date and time.

 Oral Presentations/Questions/Site Visits: Applicants may be asked to answer written questions in advance of the Board Meeting, make oral presentations to the Board, or to make their facilities available for a site inspection by the Board.
 Any clarifications to a bid response resulting from these sessions will be in writing and will be incorporated in the bid response.
-Applicants are expected to attend the Board Meeting(s) where the application with be deliberated on by the Vermont Community Broadband Board.
+Applicants are expected to attend the Board Meeting(s) where the Application with be deliberated on by the Vermont Community Broadband Board.

 Other Considerations: The Board reserves the right to conduct additional research into the Applicant before deciding on an application.
-This may include consultations with the Public Service Board, Public Utilities Commission, and leaders and residents of communities in which the applicant currently or proposes to provide service.
+This may include consultations with the Public Service Board, Public Utilities Commission, and leaders and residents of communities in which the Applicant currently or proposes to provide service.

-Timeline: The Board will be begin reviewing submissions starting on the next Board Meeting after January 15 and at subsequent board meetings.
-To be review an Application must be submitted at least 10 business days before the Board Meeting.
+Timeline: The Board will begin reviewing submissions starting on the next Board Meeting after January 15 and at subsequent board meetings.
+To be reviewed, an Application must be submitted at least 10 business days before the Board Meeting.
 Term of Agreement: Any agreement resulting from this RFP will be for a term of six (6) years to commence on the execution of an agreement between the Applicant and Board that shall be in accordance with Bulletin 5.
 Applicant shall not commence work on its proposed project until an agreement is in place.
 Construction of the project must be completed within 24 months.

 ELIGIBILITY